CodiumTeam/docker-training/exercise-4/README.md

        volumes:
          - db_data:/var/lib/mysql
    ```
-3. Restart the application with `docker-compose up -d`
+3. Restart the application with `docker compose up -d`
-4. This volume will not be removed when doing `docker-compose down` hence your application data is persisted.
-If you wish to delete it you can run `docker-compose down -v`.
+4. This volume will not be removed when doing `docker compose down` hence your application data is persisted.
+If you wish to delete it you can run `docker compose down -v`.

 ## Bonus track